data-circle-starfox/whats-data-circle/README.md

 ---

 ## 🤝 Elevating the Community Through Excellence
-Do you know a recognized **Data & Analytics expert** who could bring value to The Data Circle?
+Do you know a recognized **Data & Analytics expert** who could bring value to Data Circle?

 - Members can **recommend and co-opt** top experts
 - Access is **exclusively by invitation or referral**